-ID ACTION TYPE ACTION DESCRIPTION IMPLEMENTATION LEAD TIMEFRAME COST M-6 Capital Improvement Provide EV charging stations at public parking facilities and on- and off-street locations.
+ID ACTION TYPE ACTION DESCRIPTION PROJECT DURATION COST M-7 Capital Improvement Provide EV charging stations at public parking facilities and on- and off-street locations.
 The Cities will expand and diversify locations available for EV charging.
 Increased EV use and ownership are tied to the perception of the availability of charging stations.
 The Cities can build off of their publicly owned parking lots and streets to implement a number of high visibility options.
-Beverly: Public Services Salem: Traffic & Parking Dept Long \$\$\$ M-7 Research/ Assessment Conduct a local multimodal and micromobility connectivity study that identifies options for additional bike lanes and other bike/ped connectivity, accessibility, and safety improvements.
+Long \$\$\$ M-8 Research/ Assessment Conduct a local multimodal mobility study that identifies options for increasing bike/ped connectivity, accessibility, and safety improvements.
 The Cities will focus on the critical analysis and planning for the long-term implementation of bike infrastructure.
-The study will identify not only opportunities for new bike lanes, but will analyze their potential impact on supporting multimodal travel more broadly and refined metrics for defining goals and success.
-Beverly: Planning Salem: Traffic & Parking Dept Short \$ M-8 Policy Introduce procurement policies for City- owned vehicles and contracted service vehicles that require low- or zero-carbon options.
-This action seeks to reduce the carbon footprint of both City- owned vehicles and City contracted vehicle-related services.
-As the number of auto-makers developing electric vehicles increases, the Cities will have greater opportunities to modify their procurement policies in favor of hybrid and electric vehicles.
-Purchasing Short \$ M-9 Capital Improvement Evaluate and prioritize roadway spending to accommodate all users and encourage pedestrian connectivity and safety.
-In prioritizing pedestrian safety and accessibility, the Cities will be supporting a foundational element in the overall plan to promote multi-modal transportation.
-Visible signs of pedestrian safety improvements not only provide greater levels of security, comfort and access, but also serve as an ongoing way to promote the Cities' commitment to reducing their carbon footprint.
-The action will result in city-specific and equitable strategies for long term prioritization and budgeting.
-Beverly: Engineering, Public Services, Planning Salem: Engineering, Sustainability Long \$\$\$ M-10 Research/ Assessment Assess transportation network elements for flood risk and other resilience concerns, and implement elevation/ protection improvements as needed.
+The study will identify opportunities for new bike infrastructure, analyze its potential impact on multimodal travel, and refine metrics for defining goals and success.
+Short \$ M-9 Policy Implement procurement policies for City-owned vehicles and contracted service vehicles that require low- or zero-carbon options.
+For City-owned vehicles and contracted vehicles, the Cities will modify their procurement policies in favor of hybrid and electric vehicles.
+A clean fleet should include low-or zero-carbon options for grounds maintenance machines (e.g., mowers).
+Short \$ M-10 Research/ Assessment Assess transportation network elements for flood risk and other resilience concerns, and implement elevation/protection improvements as needed.
 Coordinate with MassDOT efforts to understand how transportation assets are vulnerable to sea level rise, storm surge, extreme heat, and increased precipitation.
 Understanding and preparing to address future risks will make both Cities more financially sustainable.
-Beverly: Planning, Engineering Salem: Traffic & Parking Dept Medium \$\$ M-11 Advocacy/ Engagement Advocate for transformational transit electrification and provision of regional rail on the Newburyport/ Rockport commuter rail line, and expansions (additional stations, lines, and intraregional connections).
+Medium \$\$ M-11 Advocacy/ Engagement Advocate for transformational transit electrification and provision of regional rail on the Newburyport/Rockport commuter rail line, and expansions (additional stations, lines, and intraregional connections).
 Beverly and Salem both benefit from regional rail.
 Encouraging the electrification of the system would result in improved energy efficiency, lower emissions, and lower operating costs.
-Beverly: Planning, Mayor's Office; Salem: Traffic & Parking Dept Long \$
+Long \$